tharapalanivel/aiu-fms-testing-utils/tests/LAYERS.md

 2. [Get Thresholds](./LAYERS.md#2-get-thresholds)
 3. [Apply metrics where needed](./LAYERS.md#3-apply-the-thresholds-where-needed)

-The steps as part of the diagram bellow:
+The steps as part of the diagram below:
 ![generate flow](./resources/assets/metrics_fms_deepview_integration.zoom.png)
 To see the full integration with other debugging tools, check [item 3](./LAYERS.md#3-apply-the-thresholds-where-needed).